diademiemi/Panoply/README.md

 <img src="https://raw.githubusercontent.com/diademiemi/Panoply/main/images/MyConfig.jpg" align="right" title="Static colour" width="256" height="256" />

 In this image my configuration is shown.
 I have the time and date displayed at the top.
 The temperature is shown after being retrieved from Home Assistant.
 Beneath that is a horizontal line which takes the colour of my LED strip (Which you can see in the reflection!), and below that are 6 icons representing my ceiling bulbs, these also take the colour they are set to.
+In the picture there's one turned off, one at cool white, one at warm white and a red, blue and green bulb.
 At the bottom there is text which says my phone's current battery level, and the entire panel is wrapped in a red square.
 Hopefully this gives an idea of the possibilities so far!

 The configuration used for it is the following: